tfemby/RPI_USB_Gadgets/README.md

 serial number from device-tree information.
 In the case of the ethernet gadget, I've also created MAC addresses from the Pi's serial number as well.

+In addition, I've written systemd-service files (and a udev rule for the uvc gadget) as most distros have moved onto using Systemd.
+I believe this approach will hopefully keep these files from obsolescence for at least a few years.
+If you're using something else, then you're free to adapt these files as you see fit.

+Raspberry Pi OS: Bookworm has made some changes to the default OS which leads me to believe that the OS is going to be managed more like a desktop distro going into the future.
+I don't see NetworkManager going anywhere for a little while and I certainly don't see Systemd going anywhere for at least a decade.
+Although unlikely, if anybody reads this and finds this useful in the future, I hope that my work updating these scripts has at least given you a proper chance in getting your Raspberry Pi based USB project.

+## Pre-Setup

 Prior to using these scripts, ensure that you've added the following to your `/boot/firmware/config.txt`:

 ```